vilmis04/vilmis04/README.md

  - [Floppy-Birb](https://vilmis04.github.io/Floppy-Birb/) - A copy of popular mobile game Flappy Bird.
 [REPO](https://github.com/vilmis04/Floppy-Birb)
  - [Tetris](https://tetris.vilmantas.dev) - Classic Tetris game built on with HTML Canvas and Vanilla JavaScript.
 [REPO](https://github.com/vilmis04/Tetris)
  - [Notes app](https://vilmis04.github.io/Notes-app/) - This is a simple note taking app.
 It creates notes in the form of sticky notes and stores them in local storage.
-Built with Vanilla JS.
 [REPO](https://github.com/vilmis04/Notes-app)
  - [Simple calendar app](https://vilmis04.github.io/Simple-calendar-app/) - This is a simple calendar app to store events (currently saved in session storage).
 [REPO](https://github.com/vilmis04/Simple-calendar-app)
  - [Random Quote Machine](https://vilmis04.github.io/random-quote-machine/) - Random quote machine that fetches quote list from a server and displays a random quote at a click of a button (also changing the background).
 [REPO](https://github.com/vilmis04/random-quote-machine)